guillemalomar/LinearRegression/README.md

 $inputname_output.png
 ```

-Logs can be found in _src/execution.log_
+Logs can be found both in the execution terminal and in _src/execution.log_